 The weather had also turned – a variable morning of wind, a little rain and sunshine turned into solid rain for hours and we were completely soaked when we wearily made it into camp.
 It had certainly been a day of two halves – an easy morning followed by a tough afternoon that was hard work in wet, cold, muddy and slippery conditions.

 Thankfully the dry bags held so we had dry clothes to change into and dry sleeping bags to climb into.
 It was an early dinner and into our warm beds!
 It was still raining when we woke up and with only 12 kms to cover and our bus at 6 pm, we had a leisurely breakfast (albeit slightly slim pickings down to our final packets of oats!) while we dried our jackets as best we could using our non-insulated water bottle as a radiator!

 One of the reasons we’d chosen to walk south to north was because of Landmannalaugar’s natural hot springs and what better way to end a few days of trekking than with an ice cold Viking beer in a wonderfully warm pool.
 Fittingly it started raining as we were getting out and we quickly hopped on our bus back to Reykjavik.
-It had been an unbelievable few days of trekking with stunningly beautiful and dramatic varied landscape.
+It had been an unbelievable few days of trekking with stunningly beautiful and dramatically varied landscape.

 Day 1 –